Admissions

 2. Once you have completed and submitted a University application, you will need to submit the following supplemental materials:

-• Official transcripts from all degree-bearing institutions
+• Official transcripts from all institutions where a Bachelor’s, Master’s, or other post-baccalaureate degree was earned.

-• Current organizational chart with applicant's position highlighted (if available)
+• Current organizational chart with applicant's position highlighted (if available) (can be included with resume in application).

-• Current position description
+• Current position description (can be included with resume in application).

 *Test Scores, such as the GRE or GMAT are not required.